 - Challenging Canada's history through art

 In 2014, several prominent white supremacists sought municipal office in the GTA.
-Canadian Nazi Party leader Don Andrews ran for Toronto mayor (finishing with 0.1 per cent of the vote).
+Nationalist Party of Canada leader Don Andrews ran for Toronto mayor (finishing with 0.1 per cent of the vote).
 In Mississauga, Paul Fromm — co-founder of a number of white supremacist organizations, and international director of a U.S.-based group cited as an influence by Dylann Roof — made a bid for the mayoralty, finishing 10th out of 15 candidates.
 Nazi Party founder John Beattie ran for office in Minden.
 Former Edmund Burke Society member Jeff Goodall briefly vied for an Oshawa city council position before dropping out.
 And Christopher Brosky, a skinhead convicted of the racially motivated murder of a black man in Texas, ran for Toronto city council (winning 1 per cent of the vote in Ward 28).

 Though such candidates are unlikely ever to win an election, their participation in the political process adds a level of legitimacy to their beliefs and offers an official platform from which to present them.
 These fringe views can alter the course of mainstream politics when legislators reach further right to satisfy a broader base.
 In the lead-up to the 2015 federal election, major right-leaning political parties adopted anti-Islamic rhetoric.
 The Conservative Party of Canada dedicated part of its campaign to promising a niqab ban during citizenship ceremonies, as well as a hotline for “barbaric cultural practices,” not unlike subsequent promises for “Canadian values” screening by Conservative leadership candidate Kellie Leitch.
 Tory politicians in Canada may now be distancing themselves from Ezra Levant’s far-right-wing website The Rebel, but over the course of his leadership campaign, Andrew Scheer did interviews with the outlet, which provided favourable coverage of the Charlottesville extremists.
 The Rebel has also organized rallies to protest anti-Islamophobia motions in general and Alberta premier Rachel Notley in particular; that demonstration devolved into chants of “Lock her up,” echoing the familiar anti-Hillary Clinton refrain that could be heard at Donald Trump’s many rallies last summer and fall.